notmyst33d/nowplaying_obs_plugin/README.md

 ## Installing
 1. Download latest archive from Releases section
-2. Go to `about:debugging#/runtime/this-firefox`
+2. Go to `about:config`
+3. Search for `xpinstall.signatures.required` and set it to `false`
+4. Go to `about:addons`
-3. Click on `Load Temporary Add-on...`
+5. Click on gear icon
+6. Click `Install Add-on From File...`
-4. Pick the archive you downloaded
+7. Pick the archive you downloaded
+8. Set `xpinstall.signatures.required` back to `true`

 ## Supported platforms
 Youtube